starnight/python-c-extension/README.md

 ## Files in each directory
 * test.py: The test codes to run the module built from the C extension files.
 * setup.py: The file for Python to build the C extension module.
-* bind.c: The Python wrapper for the C extension module.
+* bind.c: The Python wrapper interface for the C extension module.
 * libmypy.h: The header file of C extension module.
 * libmypy.c: The source file of C extension module.
 * Makefile: Aggregate the building scripts.